Competition for jobs is making the interview process tougher with more tricky questions to answer!

 How to answer: Even if the holidays, perks and money are amazing don’t mention these.
 Look at the roles listed on the job description and explain that you have some experience in some of them (to show you can do the job) and that the others are opportunities to learn and develop on the job.
 Don’t lie, make sure you have the experience you claim to, or you’ll be found out later.

-How to answer: This isn’t your chance to tell your interviewer whether you prefer tea or coffee, or One Tree Hill over the O.C.
+How to answer: This isn’t your chance to tell your interviewer whether you prefer tea or coffee, or Stranger Things over Orange is the New Black .
 They’re looking for you to provide a short career history covering your experience, your strengths and your general manner of working.

 The main thing is to not panic and show that you’re cool under pressure while you, rationally, explain your answer.
 In most instances it won’t matter what you say here.
 Simply remain calm and take it with a good sense of humour.
 So long as you don’t say anything extremely inappropriate or totally lose your cool then you should be fine here!